mh-cbon/http-file-store/README.md

 # http-file-store

-Server and api to read / write files over HTTP.
+Server and api to manipulates files over HTTP.

 # binary